 SEED Utah stands for “Stimulating the Expansion of Entrepreneur Development.
-It was a program sponsored by Grow Utah Ventures and Zions Bank that provided matching funds to any community in Utah on the condition that they made entrepreneurial development a community priority.
+It was a program sponsored by Grow Utah and Zions Bank that provided matching funds to any community in Utah on the condition that they made entrepreneurial development a community priority.

 During the program, SEED offered roughly $1 for every $2 that county governments invested in entrepreneurial development, along with the expertise of Grow Utah Ventures advisers in helping companies get off the ground.

 In many cases, the communities involved in the SEED program came to recognize their unique strengths and capabilities to foster entrepreneurism.
-Grow Utah Ventures led a community wide strategic planning project with region leaders and provided its expertise on what they could do to grow businesses in their area.
+Grow Utah led a community wide strategic planning project with region leaders and provided its expertise on what they could do to grow businesses in their area.

 The grant money came in two phases.
 The first round was used to develop a strategy for fostering entrepreneurism and stimulating business growth, followed by additional funding for implementing specific programs and efforts at the county level.

 SEED Utah participated with community leaders from across the state to focus their combined energies and resources on stimulating the expansion of entrepreneurism within communities.
 This reflected the belief that the backbone of Utah’s economy has been and will continue to be, the high growth businesses created by Utah’s entrepreneurial talent.

 To keep the momentum of the individual SEED programs going, Industry Acceleration Councils have been set up to take over the work after SEED was implemented by Grow Utah.
 These councils are made up of a group of entrepreneur leaders who are committed to follow the SEED road map left in place and to continue to help it grow.

 Please click below to learn more about individual SEED programs that have been implemented and to download the final report: